christinalicence/stride/docs/README.md

 The favicon was generated by [favicon.io](https://favicon.io/)

+8. ## Improvements for Future Releases

+- The biggest plan for the future of this site is to make it compatible with smart watches so that you can save your workouts to the watches and the watches can evaluate your performance during the workouts.
+This is why the training plans are returned in a json format from the AI, to allow them to be uploaded to a watch or other tracker.
+You could also do a lighter version by allowing syncing with a phone app.

+- I'd like to set up a private messaging system between users.
+I feel that this would be a useful social aspect for the site.

+- I'd like to allow comments to contain photos and for all photos associated with someone's profile to be saved in an area that is easy to access.

+- I'd like to be able to widen the comments to include ing on people's plans.

+- I'd like to put proper email verification on to the program to improve security.
+This is a feature I would add before making the website live.

+- I'd like to be able to filter the input that people make to the AI more effectively.
+I believe there are ways of using the AI to do this, which I would like to explore in the future.
+This should filter out things that aren't relevant to a fitness app - at the moment people can enter anything in to the free text, the AI mostly just ignore irrelevant things, but the site has no control over this.

+- I would also improve the visual look of the site with more photos and graphics.

-9. ## Things I have learnt
+9. ## Insights from Developing This Project

 Using the Anthropic AI has been a really interesting learning experience.
-I have found that it is a little tempremental to work with and you have to refine your code to different outcomes it might give - an example of this is that it is verry inconsistent with how it records rest days.
+I have found that it is a little temperamental to work with and you have to refine your code to different outcomes it might give - an example of this is that it is very inconsistent with how it records rest days.
 Sometimes it says 'rest days' and sometimes it says 0 or null.
 I have had to incorporate these different outcomes in to my code to give a consistent user experience.
 Ultimately to solve this I gave the AI more specific instructions on how to record a rest day.

-Another aspect I hadn't really thought about before is the amount of information that goes to and from the AI for this project and how quickly it ouwld add up if the site was live.
+Another aspect I hadn't really thought about before is the amount of information that goes to and from the AI for this project and how quickly it would add up if the site was live.
 It could end up quite costly quickly.
 I think if it was live I would need to limit the amount of API calls per user and implement a payment system (either monthly or a small fee per plan).
 Obviously if it was paid for I'd be relying on the AI for a consistently good output, although I do think if I could sync it with smartwatches it is a service that people may pay for.

 The other thing I learnt during the course of this project was about planning and using test driven development.
 Using TDD helps to better plan functions which helps me to be more direct with my code.